ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 There is evidence that all humans grieve a loss to one degree or another.
 Anthropologists who have studied other societies, their cultures, and their reactions to the loss of loved ones report that whatever the society studied, in whatever part of the world, there is an almost universal attempt to regain the lost loved object and/or there is the belief in an afterlife where one can rejoin the loved one.
 In preliterate societies, however, bereavement pathology seems to be less common than it is in more civilized societies.

-## Is Grief a Disease?
+## Grief Counseling and Grief Therapy

+IS GRIEF A DISEASE?

-George Engel raised this interesting question in a thought-provoking essay published in Psychosomatic Medicine.
+George Engel nineteen sixty-one raised this interesting question in a thought-provoking essay published in Psychosomatic Medicine.
 Engel's thesis is that the loss of a loved one is psychologically traumatic to the same extent that being severely wounded or burned is physiologically traumatic.
 He argues that grief represents a departure from the state of health and well-being, and just as healing is necessary in the physiological realm in order to bring the body back into homeostatic balance, a period of time is likewise needed to return the mourner to a similar state of psychological equilibrium.
 Therefore, Engel sees the process of mourning as similar to the process of healing.
 As with healing, full function, or nearly full function, can be restored, but there are also incidents of impaired function and inadequate healing.
 Just as the terms healthy and pathological apply to the various courses in the physiological healing process, Engel argues that these same terms may be applied to the courses taken by the mourning process.
 He sees mourning as a course that takes time until restoration of function can take place.
 How much functional impairment occurs is a matter of degree.
 Rather than using terms like restoration and recovery, I prefer to use the term adaptation: some people make a better adaptation to the loss while others make a less good adaptation.
 In Chapter five, we look at complicated mourning, where individuals are making a less than adequate adaptation to the loss.

 Before we look at the characteristics of normal grief, it would be useful to look at three terms that are often used interchangeably: grief, mourning, and bereavement.
 For purposes of common understanding, in this book I am using the term grief to indicate the experience of one who has lost a loved one to death.
 It is comprised of thoughts, feelings, behaviors, and physiological changes that vary in pattern and intensity over time.
 The term grief can be applied to other losses, but in this book, it primarily addresses losses due to death.
 Mourning is the term applied to the process that one goes through in adapting to the death of the person.
 The finality and consequences of the loss are understood and assimilated into the life of the mourner.
 Bereavement defines the loss to which the person is trying to adapt and the experience of having lost someone close.